 Now, a similar search will lead you straight to the Jackson Women’s Health Organization.
 After that Gizmodo investigation, Pennington said, staffers zoomed in on the Jackson area to fix its Maps issues.

 This online confusion can exacerbate real-life attacks on abortion, and vice versa.
-Anti-abortion centers are often located in states with stringent abortion restrictions, like requiring patients to wait up to 72 hours before an initial consultation or mandating that doctors give them counseling that, critics say, portrays abortion negatively.
+Anti-abortion centers are often located in states with stringent abortion restrictions, like requiring patients to wait up to 72 hours after an initial consultation or mandating that doctors give them counseling that, critics say, portrays abortion negatively.
 If a woman accidentally ends up at a crisis pregnancy center, she may still want an abortion — but she might struggle to find the time to make an appointment at a provider before her pregnancy is too far along.

 In Chattanooga, Tennessee — a state with a 48-hour waiting period — the National Memorial for the Unborn pops up in a search for an abortion.
 It’s a monument to generations of “aborted and miscarried children,” according to its website.